 The rise of video streaming services not only changed the way that content is delivered to consumers but also the way that said content is consumed.
-While traditional TV channels used to release new episodes of their shows episode by episode, week after week, consumers are now often granted access to an entire season worth of episodes at once, able to watch them whenever they please.
+While traditional TV channels used to release new episodes of their shows episode by episode, week after week, streaming services typically grant consumers access to an entire season worth of episodes at once, enabling them to watch whenever they please.

-While this takes away the thrill of waiting alongside millions of fellow fans for a new episode of your favorite show, the new practice of releasing a slew of episodes at once does grant viewers an unprecedented amount of freedom and flexibility.
+While it may take away the thrill of waiting alongside millions of fellow fans for a new episode of your favorite show, the practice of releasing a slew of episodes at once does grant viewers an unprecedented degree of freedom and flexibility.
 Just as consumers have gotten used to binging entire seasons in as few sittings as their schedule/social life allows them, the industry seems to be moving away from this popular practice.